Security Deposit Calculator

 What is a security deposit for rentals?

-A security deposit for rentals is a sum of money paid by a tenant to a landlord at the beginning of a lease agreement, typically held in trust.
-It serves as financial protection for the landlord against potential damages beyond normal wear and tear, unpaid rent, or breach of lease terms, and is usually returned to the tenant after they move out, provided the property is left in good condition and all obligations are met.
+A security deposit is a sum of money paid by a tenant to a landlord at the beginning of a lease, typically held in trust.
+It protects the landlord against damages beyond normal wear and tear, unpaid rent, or breach of lease terms, and is usually returned after move-out if the property is in good condition.

 How much is a typical security deposit?

-A typical security deposit usually ranges from one to two months' rent, though specific amounts are often regulated by state and local laws.
-For instance, many states cap security deposits at the equivalent of two months' rent, while others might limit it to one month.
-The amount can also be influenced by factors like credit score, pet ownership, and local market demand.
+A typical security deposit ranges from one to two months' rent, though specific amounts are regulated by state and local laws.
+For example, at $1,800/month rent with a 2-month multiplier, the deposit would be $3,600.

 Can a landlord keep my security deposit?

-A landlord can legally keep all or part of a security deposit for specific reasons, which typically include unpaid rent, damages to the property beyond normal wear and tear, and sometimes for early lease termination or cleaning fees if stipulated in the lease.
-Landlords are usually required to provide an itemized list of deductions and return the remaining balance within a state-mandated timeframe, often 14 to 30 days.
+A landlord can keep all or part of a security deposit for specific reasons: unpaid rent, damages beyond normal wear and tear, and sometimes early lease termination or cleaning fees.
+Landlords must provide an itemized deduction list and return the balance within 14-30 days, depending on the state.